 In addition, the swallow is a bird connected with femininity and beauty.
 It’s a common name for girls in Chinese.

 Magpie: Joy and Inviting Romantic Partnerships

 Magpies are well known in Asian cultures as a symbol of joy and good luck.
 Their imagery is popular and they’re even the national bird and symbol of Korea.
 This bird is also connected to myths and stories regarding auspicious starts to successful romantic relationships.

-Images that include a pair of magpies can be placed in the Kun (partnership) area of the bagua map to attract a fruitful and happy partner into your life.
+Images that include a pair of magpies can be placed in the Kun (partnership) area of the bagua map to attract a fruitful and happy partner.